Network Infrastructure · UPS Selection Guide

 UPS requirements by network equipment type

-Each equipment type in a network infrastructure stack has distinct power sensitivity, failure consequences, and UPS requirements.
+Each equipment type in a network stack has distinct power sensitivity, failure consequences, and UPS requirements.
 Understanding these differences leads to better specification decisions than treating the rack as a single load.

 01